yuta0306/yuta0306.github.io/pages/excludes/profile.md

 - Flask
 - Pytorch / Pytorch Lightning
 - Pelican (SSG with Python)
-- React / Next.js (These framework are used in this blog)
+- React / Next.js (These frameworks are used in this blog)

 ## Contact